samuel-allan/FastProxyChecker/README.md

 - Check a specific proxy (IP:PORT)
 - Check a big list of proxies simultaneously (multi-threaded approach)

+*Before you start using the code, you will have to grab a copy of the latest release, available [here](https://github.com/samuel-allan/FastProxyChecker/releases).
+Also note that this documentation is only related to the latest release, for other docs visit our [page](http://samuel-allan.github.io/FastProxyChecker/)*

 ### Checking a specific proxy
 Locate the *checker.php* script, and GET it with the parameters *ip*, *port* and *timeout*: